tiptenbrink/book/src/articles/hobby.md

 (If you're using `tideploy` and Bitwarden Secrets Manager, you won't need to build your own deployer image)

-Our main goal is to minimize the use of complex bash scripts and maximize our direct use of Docker.
+Our main goal is to minimize dependencies installed in our server, which we do by containerizing as much as possible.
 So, we will be using a Docker container as a sort of script to collect our secrets and load them as environment variables, before actually running our applciation.

 This works as follows (inspired by [this StackOverflow question](https://stackoverflow.com/questions/32163955/how-to-run-shell-script-on-host-from-docker-container)):